vticr7/Mobilicius_ORU/README.md

 - **SwiftUI**: Used for building user interfaces in a declarative manner.
 - **Firebase API**: Utilized for any backend operations, data storage, and retrieval.

-## Setup and Installation

-Provide instructions on how to set up and run your project locally.

-## Usage

-Explain how users can use your app, including any setup they need to do or things they need to know.

-## Contributing

-If you would like to contribute to the project, please fork the repository and create a pull request, or simply open an issue with the tag "enhancement".